 Dr. Hubert Karreman, Veterinarian

-Developing an Organic Livestock program, including animal-oriented educational programming in the shape of organic veterinary animal health workshops for commercial organic farmers.
+Dr. Karreman is developing an Organic Livestock program, including animal-oriented educational programming in the shape of organic veterinary animal health workshops for commercial organic farmers.

 Bill Lenhard, Groundskeeper